Advice > Software engineering

 2.1.3 Initial tech screen

 The initial tech screen is a 45-minute interview with a Meta engineer.
-It’s designed to assess you on your technical skills.
+It’s designed to assess your technical skills.

 Once you’re scheduled for this tech screen, be sure to let your recruiter know which coding language you’ll be using.